vs-uulm/3p3-evaluation/README.md

  * `nodes.sh`: Runs the protocol with a number of nodes of 8, 10, 12, ...., 24 in either secured or unsecured mode.
 (Uses 4 threads for the secured mode and 4 senders.)
  * `messages.sh`: Runs the protocol with 1 to 20 senders in either secured or unsecured mode.
 (It uses 20 nodes, 4 senders and 4 threas for the secured mode.)

+## Additional Parameters

+The prtocol has some non exposed parameters, which can be changed in the C++ implementation.
+The DC protocol can be run in a fully validating mode and without precomputed commitments by setting the respective parameters in 'src/docker/ThreePPContainer.cpp:171'.
+Documentation of these paramters can be found in the respective class file, DCNetwork.

 ## Dependencies
 * OpenSSL
 * Boost.Asio (version 1.72.0)